 Kuiburi National Park

 If elephants are your thing, Kuiburi is the one park where you are practically guaranteed a sighting on every trip.
-Only one hour from popular beach destination Hua Hin, Kuiburi is known to be the best place to see wild elephant and gaur in Thailand.
-They love to come feed in the grasslands (actually reclaimed pineapple plantations) in the late afternoon and so can be found there nearly every day.
+Only one hour from popular beach destination Hua Hin, Kuiburi is known to be one of the best animal sanctuaries to see wild elephants and gaur in Thailand.
+They love to come to feed in the grasslands (actually reclaimed pineapple plantations) in the late afternoon and so can be found there nearly every day.

 Tip: Can’t get enough in one day?
 Camp overnight.
 Tent rentals go for THB270 or you can bring your own and pay a minimal camping fee.